devoidoflight/devoidoflight/README.md

 - 👋 Hi, I’m @devoidoflight
-- 👀 I’m interested in Data and social problems.
+- 👀 I have interest in data and social problems.
-- 🌱 I’m currently learning Python and PostgreSQL
+- 🌱 I’m currently learning Python, PostgreSQL and Tableau
+- 📊 Also I'm working as intern data analyst @ makromusic
 - 📫 How to reach me?
 You can't, because I'm Batman... or am i?
-Yes I'm Batman...
+Yes I'm Batman... just jokin.
+[Mehmet Boran Göksel](https://www.linkedin.com/in/mgoksel/)

 <!---
 devoidoflight/devoidoflight is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.